Bringing the UAE’s culture and history to life – Al Ain should be a compulsory stop for all UAE visitors!

 There are further burial tombs closer to the coast in one of the islands near Abu Dhabi City “Umm al Nar” but this site is closed to the public.

-NB: As of January 2020 the Jebel Hafit Desert Park has opened which includes the Jebel Hafeet Tombs.
+NB: As of January 2020 the Jebel Hafit Desert Park has opened which now includes the Jebel Hafeet Tombs, previously you could just drive to them.
 There are options to bring your own camping gear, enjoy a serviced camping experience or luxury overnight glamping – you can learn more here.

 Sheikh Khalifa Grand Mosque